Ragtime (film): Reception

-The film holds an aggregated score of 84% from Rotten Tomatoes, based on 19 reviews, and a 57/100 from Metacritic, indicating mixed or average reviews.
+The film holds an aggregated score of 85% from Rotten Tomatoes, based on 20 reviews, and a 57/100 from Metacritic, indicating mixed or average reviews.
 Gene Siskel chose it as the best film of 1981.
-Roger Ebert gave it three-and-a-half out of four stars, writing that "'Ragtime' is a loving, beautifully mounted, graceful film that creates its characters with great clarity.
+Roger Ebert gave it three-and-a-half out of four stars, calling it "a loving, beautifully mounted, graceful film that creates its characters with great clarity.
 We understand where everyone stands, and most of the time we even know why."
 Vincent Canby gave the film a more mixed review, praising the performances and cinematography but criticizing Forman's narrative choices that created an unclear sense of time and prioritized certain storylines at the cost of others: "[Ragtime] is sorrowful, funny and beautiful.
 It is also, finally, very unsatisfactory."
 Christopher Null gave the film a negative review, calling it "a jumbled and largely uninteresting mess".
 It was nominated for eight Academy Awards, though it did not win any.